 The eSports performance certification program at Morris Brown College is designed to equip students with the essential skills and knowledge needed to excel in the competitive world of esports, while also emphasizing the skills required to thrive in the post-COVID environment.
 This certification program goes beyond traditional gaming skills and focuses on developing critical abilities such as teamwork, communication, adaptability, problem-solving, and resilience.
 Students in the program gain a deep understanding of esports strategy, game analysis, sports psychology, and physical health and wellness, ensuring they are well-rounded individuals capable of performing at their best both online and offline.
-With the shift towards remote and virtual interactions, the esports performance certification prepares graduates to excel in a digital landscape, leveraging their skills to succeed in esports competitions, team management, content creation, and community engagement.
-As the esports industry continues to grow, graduates with this certification will be well-prepared to navigate the challenges and opportunities that arise in the post-COVID era, making a lasting impact in the dynamic world of esports.
+With the shift towards remote and virtual interactions, the esports performance certification prepares graduates to excel in a digital landscape, leveraging their skills to succeed in esports industry continues to grow, graduates with this certification will be well-prepared to navigate the challenges and opportunities that arise in the post-COVID era, making a lasting impact in the dynamic world of esports.